Code-Institute-Submissions/Travel-with-Rajesh/README.md

 * Reviews, to show what people think about the company and tell there experiances with it.
 * Footer, as an extra uppertunity to get people to ask, look or give them more information.
 * Contact Form, help them get in contact with the owner for information or book a tour.
+* <hr> tag, to make it easier for users to see differance between differnt sections or areas.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.